bpd1069/saltshaker/README.md

 try to apply the state to the local machine.

-You can pass arguments to the deployment script which will be passed off as additional options to a call to something like: `salt-call state.highstate --local`
+You can pass arguments to the deployment script which will be passed off as additional options to a call to something like: `salt-call state.apply --local`

 ### Attribution & Licenses